top of page

 • Increasing sensitivity and inflammation

-• Weakening long-term resilience of the digestive system
+• Weakening the long-term resilience of the digestive system

 This is why many people feel stuck between two options: keep repeating treatments that don’t last, or live with symptoms.